-U the creation of the Freedom Charter?
-2 Why did the government reject the idea of the Freedom Charter?
-3 What demands would you include if you were asked to help create a Freedom Charter today?
+- Why did Albert Luthuli want all South Africans to be involved in the creation of the Freedom Charter? - Why did the government reject the idea of the Freedom Charter? - What demands would you include if you were asked to help create a Freedom Charter today?

 Who was Chief Albert Luthuli?
 He was a South African teacher and politician.
-He became the president of the ANC in 1951 and, in 1961, became the first African to be awarded the Nobel back @ school marched through the streets of Pretoria to the Union Buildings to hand over a petition to Prime Minister JG Striidom.
-They were protesting against the extension of passes to women.

-Peace Prize for his role in the struggle against apartheid.
+He became the president of the ANC in 1951 and, in 1961, became the first African to be awarded the Nobel Peace Prize for his role in the struggle against apartheid.

 Women resist!
-On 9 August 1956, over 20 000 women of all races marched through the streets of Pretoria to the Union Buildings to hand over a petition to
+On 9 August 1956, over 20 000 women of all races